Set Theory in the Foundation of Math; Internal Classes and External Sets: Purging the tricksome objects.

+Parameters may be infinite not only in length (like, say, the number $\pi$), but also in complexity.
+Yet, even then, they can have only finite dependence on pure classes.
+This is formalized as finite (small, really) mutual algorithmic information between them.
+The "physical" meaning of that stems from Independence Conservation Inequalities.
+They assure that no algorithmic or random processes, nor any combinations of them, can increase the amount of algorithmic information their inputs have about any specific sequence, such as one defined by a formula. (\cite {fi} has a more detailed discussion.)

+This justifies a powerful family {\IP} of axioms: $\I(\a{:}\,\ov F){<}\,\infty$.
+It prohibits the externals with infinite information about any pure class $F{\in}\,\D^0_*$.
+This family, opens a way to eliminate all non-integer quantifiers from set-theory sentences.
+Note, some sequences are both generatable (thus legitimate externals) and formula-defined.
+But by {\IP} they have finite information about themselves, thus all are computable.
+(A sort of Church's Thesis.)
+So, {\IP} conflicts with Replacement axioms for sets.
+(For spaces, these axioms are merely definitions.)
+Thus I restrict Replacement axioms to just one: "Classes with membership graphs computably enumerable {\bf from sets} are sets."

-And ``Primal Chaos" axiom (\PH) is added: ``${\in}(s)$ for each set $s$ is enumerable from even-indexed digits of some Martin-Lof random set $\b{\in}\,\W$."
-(For classes, i.e. in ZFC, it is a theorem: see \cite{gk}.)
+Note too, {\IP} excludes $\a\in F\in\D^{\un0}_*$ unless $\a$ in $F$ reduce to a positive fraction of all sequences.
+(This condition involves only integer quantifiers.)
+But {\IP} alone does not force the reverse.\\ So, it needs support from more axioms.
+One is the Primal Chaos axiom (\PH): "Each set reduces to (its membership graph is enumerable from) even-indexed digits of some Kolmogorov--Martin-Lof random $\b\in\W$."
+(For classes, i.e. in ZFC, it is Gacs-Kucera theorem: see, e.g., \cite{gk}.)

-Remarkably, {\IP} opens a way to eliminate all non-integer quantifiers, It excludes $\a$ satisfying $F(\a,\b)$ unless such $\a$ reduce to a positive fraction of those $\g{\in}\,\W$ from which $\b$ is computable, too.
-The converse requires more axioms, like \PH.
-Let us call IPX the system being constructed.